First Opium War: Crackdown on opium

 In 1839, the Daoguang Emperor appointed scholar-official Lin Zexu to the post of Special Imperial Commissioner with the task of eradicating the opium trade.
 Lin's famous open "Letter To Queen Victoria" appealed to Queen Victoria's moral reasoning.
 Citing what he mistakenly understood to be a strict prohibition on opium within Great Britain, Lin questioned how Britain could declare itself moral while its merchants profited from the legal sale in China of a drug that was banned in Britain.
 He wrote: "Your Majesty has not before been thus officially notified, and you may plead ignorance of the severity of our laws, but I now give my assurance that we mean to cut this harmful drug forever."
 The letter never reached the Queen, with one source suggesting that it was lost in transit.
 Lin pledged that nothing would divert him from his mission, "If the traffic in opium were not stopped a few decades from now we shall not only be without soldiers to resist the enemy, but also in want of silver to provide an army."
 Lin banned the sale of opium and demanded that all supplies of the drug be surrendered to the Chinese authorities.
-He also closed the Pearl River Channel, trapping British traders in Canton.
+He also closed the Pearl River Channel, trapping British traders in Guangzhou.
 As well as seizing opium stockpiles in warehouses and the thirteen factories, Chinese troops boarded British ships in the Pearl River and South China Sea before destroying the opium on board.

 The British Superintendent of Trade in China, Charles Elliot, protested the decision to forcibly seize the opium stockpiles.
 He ordered all ships carrying opium to flee and prepare for battle.
-Lin responded by besieging the foreign dealers in the foreign quarter of Canton, and kept them from communicating with their ships in port.
+Lin responded by besieging the foreign dealers in the foreign quarter of Guangzhou, and kept them from communicating with their ships in port.
 To defuse the situation, Elliot convinced the British traders to cooperate with Chinese authorities and hand over their opium stockpiles with the promise of eventual compensation for their losses by the British government.
 While this amounted to a tacit acknowledgment that the British government did not disapprove of the trade, it also placed a huge liability on the exchequer.
 This promise, and the inability of the British government to pay it without causing a political storm, was used as an important casus belli for the subsequent British attack.
 During April and May 1839, British and American dealers surrendered 20,283 chests and 200 sacks of opium.
-The stockpile was publicly destroyed on the beach outside Canton.
+The stockpile was publicly destroyed on the beach outside Guangzhou.